What’s a typical personal loan limit?

 What can a personal loan be used for?

-As its name implies, a personal loan can generally be used for any legal purpose.
-This may include home improvement projects, a vacation or a car.
+A personal loan can generally be used for any legal purpose.
+This may include paying for home improvement projects, a vacation or a car.
 However, some lenders prohibit borrowers from using a personal loan to pay for college tuition or to invest.

 What’s the biggest personal loan I can get?

 Personal loans generally top out at $100,000.
-If you need a loan larger than that, there are other options designed for such large purchases.
+If you need a loan larger than that, you might consider other options designed for such large purchases.

 Where can I get a large personal loan?